 Freight Forwarders will also assist with bill of lading and customs clearance documentation on behalf of their customers.

 Freight Forwarders these days usually have technological tools to assist their staff and clients with freight tracking and management.
 Freight Forwarders are a 3PL business with long-term contracts with their clients.
-The cost reduction benefits that the Freight Forwarders offer are usually not as immediate as with a Brokerage, however, the value-add, including pricing benefits are generalised across the distribution solution provided and accrue over time.
+The cost reduction benefits that the Freight Forwarders offer are usually not as immediate as with a Freight Broker, however, the value-add, including pricing benefits are generalised across the distribution solution provided and accrue over time.
 Obviously, another substantial benefit is having a logistics expert with, (often a global), network to oversee the shipment across various freight suppliers on your behalf.

 Some will include within the term of Freight Forwarders companies that have no assets and merely streamline operations of shipments across multiple carriers and services as per the most optimal solution for that shipment and in alignment with the freight profile of their customers.
 This is often the case with smaller Freight Forwarders that might focus more on national, domestic freight.